-Business Activities Development and manufacture of HEV and BEV drive systems, power supply and related products, and power supply and starting system parts such as alternators and starters Development and manufacture of electric power steering motors, control brake motors, and electric control units (ECUs) Development and manufacture of various kinds of small motor system products, such as windshield wiper systems, power window motors, engine control motors, and blower fans Strengths Wide variety of technological know-how across a broad range of business domains that extend from internal combustion engine starting systems and power charging products to products powered by electricity such as HEVs, BEVs, and FCEVs.
-Ability to draw on know-how and extensive business domains to engage in comprehensive, system-based development.
-Power control unit Motor generator Battery ECU Lithium-ion battery pack Main Products 0 Electric power steering motor Control brakes (motor: ECU) Windshield wiper system Power window regulator mot
+Business Activities supply and starting system Development and manufact (ECUs) Development and manufact cture of HEV and BEV drive sy n parts such as alternators and cture of electric power steerin cture of various kinds of small ors, engine control motors, and d starters g motors, control brake mot motor system products, suc ors, and electric control units Strengths combustion engine startin ical know-how across a broad g systems and power charging bility to draw on know-how an pment. g products to products powe ered by electricity such as Power control unit Motor generator Battery ECU Lithium-ion battery pack Main Products Electric power steering motor Control brakes (motor: ECU) Windshield wiper system Power window regulator moto

-Efforts toward Quality Based on the high-quality mass production technologies that it has cultivated through the development of products for internal combustion engines, the Electrification Systems Business Group has worked with its customers to develop and enhance technologies for electrification products as well.
+Based on the high-quality mass production technologies that it has cultivated through the development of products for internal combustion engines, the Electrification Systems Business Group has worked with its customers to develop and enhance technologies for electrification products as well.
 As the features needed for xEVs continue to diversify, we will work to further refine quality to ensure the safety and security of our customers through such means as optimizing quality assurance in terms of how our components are used from the perspectives of systems and vehicles.